The Cold War and its Legacy

 The Impact of the “Unipolar Moment” on US Foreign Policies in the Mid-East

-• This is a theory, some argue that the USA has not enjoyed a unipolar moment.
+• This is only a theory, some argue that the USA has not enjoyed a unipolar moment, there are always obstacles and other powerful countries which can limit their power.
 The article above explains that although it enjoyed immense power, it faced limits to it.
-Events such as 9/11 and its failure to defeat the ‘insurrection’ in Iraq showed its weakness.
+Events such as 9/11 in 2002 and its failure to defeat the ‘insurrection’ in Iraq showed its weakness.

 • Yet there is evidence to prove that the USA is dominant and we are still living in a unipolar world.